A Comparison between the Metric Dimension and Zero Forcing Number of Trees and Unicyclic Graphs: Metric Dimension and Zero Forcing Number of a Unicyclic Graph

-The forgoing example is particularly noteworthy because a further, more detailed analysis still (strongly) suggests that $\dim(G) \le Z(G)$ when the unique cycle of a unicyclic $G$ has odd length.
+The forgoing example is particularly noteworthy because a further, more detailed analysis still (strongly) suggests that $\dim(G) \le Z(G)$ when the unique cycle of a unicyclic graph $G$ has odd length.

-\begin{Rem} One can construct a graph $G$, containing no even cycles, such that $\dim(G)-Z(G)$ is arbitrary large (see Figure \ref{cycleRDZ}).
-Using the argument used in Remark \ref{counter_ECRC}, one can show that $\dim(G)=4k$ and $Z(G)=3k$ for the graph $G$ in Figure \ref{cycleRDZ}. \end{Rem}
+\begin{remark} One can construct a graph $G$, containing no even cycles, such that $\dim(G)-Z(G)$ is arbitrary large (see Figure \ref{fig11}).
+Using the argument used in Remark \ref{counter_ECRC}, one can show that $\dim(G)=4k$ and $Z(G)=3k$ for the graph $G$ in Figure \ref{fig11}. \end{remark}